carpentries-incubator/machine-learning-trees-python/_episodes/04-boosting.md

 ![Boosted tree](../fig/section4-fig2.png){: width="900px"}

 And that's AdaBoost!
 There are a few tricks we have glossed over here, but you understand the general principle.
+We modified the data to focus on hard to classify observations.
+We can imagine this as a form of data resampling for each new tree.

+For example, say we have three observations: A, B, and C, [A, B, C].
+If we correctly classify observations [A, B], but incorrectly classify C, then AdaBoost involves building a new tree that focuses on C.

+Equivalently, we could say AdaBoost builds a new tree using the dataset [A, B, C, C, C], where we have intentionally repeated observation C 3 times so that the algorithm thinks it is 3 times as important as the other observations.
+Makes sense?

-Now we'll move on to a different approach.
-With boosting, we iteratively changed the dataset to have new trees focus on the "difficult" observations.
-The next approach we discuss is similar as it also involves using changed versions of our dataset to build new trees.
+Now we'll move on to a different approach that also involves manipulating data to build new trees.

 {% include links.md %}